ott.problems.quadratic.quadratic_problem.QuadraticProblem#

 • geom_yy (Geometry) – Ground geometry of the second space.

-• geom_xy (Optional[Geometry]) – Geometry defining the linear penalty term for Fused Gromov-Wasserstein.
-If None, the problem reduces to a plain Gromov-Wasserstein problem.
+• geom_xy (Optional[Geometry]) – Geometry defining the linear penalty term for fused Gromov-Wasserstein [Titouan et al., 2019].
+If None, the problem reduces to a plain Gromov-Wasserstein problem [Peyré et al., 2016].

-• fused_penalty (float) – multiplier of the linear term in Fused Gromov-Wasserstein, i.e. problem = purely quadratic + fused_penalty * linear problem.
-Ignored if geom_xy is not specified.
+• fused_penalty (float) – Multiplier of the linear term in fused Gromov-Wasserstein, i.e. problem = purely quadratic + fused_penalty * linear problem.

-• a (Optional[Array]) – array representing the probability weights of the samples from geom_xx.
+• a (Optional[Array]) – The first marginal.
 If None, it will be uniform.

-• b (Optional[Array]) – array representing the probability weights of the samples from geom_yy.
+• b (Optional[Array]) – The second marginal.
 If None, it will be uniform.

 • gw_unbalanced_correction (bool) – Whether the unbalanced version of [Sejourne et al., 2021] is used.
 Otherwise, tau_a and tau_b only affect the inner Sinkhorn loop.